microsoft/TypeScript/doc/spec.md

 }
 ```

-‘Y’ is a local alias for the non-instantiated module ‘A’.
-If the declaration of ‘A’ is changed such that ‘A’ becomes an instantiated module, for example by including a variable declaration in ‘A’, the import statement in ‘B’ above would be an error because the expression ‘A’ doesn’t reference the module instance of module ‘A’.
+'Y' is a local alias for the non-instantiated module 'A'.
+If the declaration of 'A' is changed such that 'A' becomes an instantiated module, for example by including a variable declaration in 'A', the import statement in 'B' above would be an error because the expression 'A' doesn't reference the module instance of module 'A'.

 When an import statement includes an export modifier, all meanings of the local alias are exported.